giacomo270197/giacomo270197.github.io/assets/posts/volatility/notepad.md

 <a href="/assets/images/volatility/result.png"><img src="/assets/images/volatility/result.png" margin="0 250px 0" width="100%"/></a>

-At this point, the plugin is working and I could call it day.
+At this point, the plugin is working and I could call it a day.
 However, the main point of the exercise in "The Art Of Memory Forensics" was to show that looking in the right places could drastically reduce the search space.
 In our case, we are currently looking through all the VADs, while we should really only focus on the ones that represent the heaps of the process.
 This is because we know the text will be stored in a heap.
 In the book, this is easily done via a plugin for Volatility 2 called `heaps` which lists out the heaps for a given process.
 No such plugin is available for Volatility 3 however (nor for newer profiles on Volatility 2, is my understanding).
 Well, no matter!
 We can easily get the information we need from the PEB of the process, right?
 Well kind of.
 That can definitely be done, and sure enough, that's what I ended up doing, but there are some differences between Volatility 2 and 3 that made this process a bit more tedious than expected.
 Here are the bottlenecks I found:
 - In Volatility 2, one can access the PEB for a process, as an object (`_PEB`), by simply referencing the `.Peb` attribute on an `EPROCESS` object.
 This is no longer possible on Volatility 3 (`proc.Peb` returns a pointer instead), and the PEB has to be retrieved with the (undocumented) `get_peb` function on the `EPROCESS` class.
 This caused some confusion and I eventually figured it out by digging deep in the bowels of the Volatility codebase.